davism02/SQL-Challenge/README.md

 ## Background

-It is a beautiful spring day, and it is two weeks since you have been hired as a new data engineer at Pewlett Hackard.
-Your first major task is a research project on employees of the corporation from the 1980s and 1990s.
-All that remain of the database of employees from that period are six CSV files.
+As the newest data engineer at Pewlett Hackard, I have been tasked with researching employees of the coporation from the 1980s and 1990s using only the remaining six CSV files from those years.
+I must perform both Data Engineering and Data Analysis on the dataset.
+I have a sneaking suspicion that something isn't right here...

 #### Data Engineering
 ![ERD.png](ERD.png)